 - Swap your plastic dental floss (yes, most dental floss is made of plastic!) for biodegradable floss that can be refilled.

 - Ditch single use menstrual products.
-Opt for reusable options like a menstrual cup, cloth pads, or reusable menstrual underwear instead.
+Opt for reusable options like a menstrual cup or disc, cloth pads, or reusable menstrual underwear instead.